-Students, at some point in our life, we could end up in the role of a leader.
-From the common leadership positions to leading by initiative, the art of taking the lead is one that will be useful for us throughout life.
+Students, at some point in their life, could end up in the role of a leader.
+From common leadership positions to leading by initiative, the art of taking the lead is one that will be useful for us throughout life.

 Taking responsibility for anything in itself is a lofty task that requires people to be ready for major adjustments.

 This is probably why people distance themselves from positional responsibilities.

 What is Leadership?

 Maybe that’s not the question we should ask ourselves because leadership entails taking charge of people or situations.

 The proper question should be, “What is effective leadership?”